 I am head of the Procurement, Competition and State Aid teams.
-My practice involves dealing with all aspects of contentious and non-contentious procurement law, the majority of which are complex judicial review High Court actions.
-These include procurement challenges and other statutory challenges.
+My practice involves dealing with all aspects of contentious and non-contentious procurement law.
+I have particular expertise in litigation, High Court procurement challenges, judicial review and other statutory challenges.

 My team and I are well-known for our involvement in leading, high-profile procurement cases in the public, private and third sector, and our experience stretches across a range of different markets.

 I have written several articles in 2018 including:

 - Ensuring that pre-market engagement and/or prior involvement of tenderers does not distort competition when designing your specification and running your tender process

 - Moderation meetings in the spotlight – new High Court public procurement law case

 I teach the litigation module for the Law of Public Procurement (Masters) course at Nottingham Law School alongside Professor Sue Arrowsmith.